sudawxj/Funnel_API/README.md

 ![address](image/address.PNG)
 * copy and paste an email into the email text box and click "submit", The topic of this email will be displayed below.
 ![empty box](image/empty_textbox.PNG)
+* to quit, press CTRL+C in the terminal

 ### Train or Retrain the model